Demented Are Go: Hellbilly Storm

 After serving a month in prison and payment of a US$100 fine, Phillips returned to England.
 Lex Luther re-joined the band, along with drummer Criss Damage and Paul "Choppy" Lambourne on double bass.
 The band played two US tours, recorded a live album (with Kelvin Klump replacing Lambourne on double bass), ...Live at the Galaxy, on Crazy Love Records, and appeared at numerous European festivals.

 In May 2002, Demented Are Go! performed at the first Wreckers Ball festival in Southern California.
-Following the festival, Demented Are Go! performed on a 2-week tour booked by So Cal psychobilly label HairBall8 Records to promote the Kicked Outta Purgatory compilation.
+Following the festival, Demented Are Go! went on a two-week tour with The Kings of Nuthin', booked by psychobilly label Hairball 8 Records to promote the Kicked Outta Purgatory compilation.
 During the summer of 2003, Phillips was arrested numerous times on tour, resulting in further line-up changes.
 The band continued touring, including a successful Japanese tour and another tour of the US; the US tour was led by Phillips, and included psychobilly scene stalwarts, Tony "Strangy" Gilmore (double bass) and Philip "Doyley" Doyle (guitar), until September 2005.
 Following the US tour, the band members separated again.

 During a month-long break, a new album, Hellbilly Storm, was released on German label, People Like You Records.
 The line-up on this recording was Phillips, Strangy, Doyley, Criss Damage, Stan, Lex Luther, and special guests, Charlie Harper and Country Woman.

 At the beginning of a 2006 US tour, Phillips was detained by US immigration authorities due to his criminal history; he was subsequently sent back to England.
 Following the cancellation of the US tour, Demented Are Go played shows in Europe.

 In 2012 the album Welcome back to Insanity Hall was released, featuring the line-up of Phillips (vocals), Criss Damage (drums) with newcomers Holger Grothe Dag (guitar) and Grischa Dördelmann (double bass).
 In 2013, Criss Damage would be replaced on drums by Gaybeul Gualdi.